 Taking a hot bath isn’t very helpful if you still feel the tension from your day and the stress of what you have to do tomorrow.
 If you can’t banish those from your mind, then you’re simply stressed and wet instead of relaxed.

-Here are some tips to help you become a pro at relaxation so you can actually enjoy some downtime, get refreshed and be ready to tackle what lies ahead.
+Here are some tips on how to relax so you can actually enjoy some downtime, get refreshed and be ready to tackle what lies ahead.

 If your never-ending list of tasks, worries and concerns is swirling through your mind when you’re trying to practice some self-care, try writing it down.

-Once you’ve recorded it on paper, a smartphone note, a calendar or a planner, you can rest easy knowing that you won’t miss anything when you’re ready to face it.
+Once you’ve recorded your lengthy to-do list on a smartphone note, your calendar, a planner or whatever piece of scratch paper you have handy, you can rest easy knowing that when you’re ready to tackle it, you won’t miss a thing.

 With your to-do list safely recorded, set it aside and start focusing on true relaxation.